-With corn, there are three micronutrients I encourage you to focus on.
-The first is zinc, which is commonly one of the most deficient micronutrients in corn.
+For corn, there are three key micronutrients I recommend focusing on.
+The first is zinc, which is typically one of the most deficient micronutrients in corn.
 Zinc is immobile in soil and tissue, so it’s critical that plants have a constant supply throughout the season to meet growth and development needs.
-In addition to a seed treatment, you can boost early-season zinc levels with a starter fertilizer.
-You can often tank mix zinc products with a postemergence herbicide application to address substantial crop needs from V5 to V8.
+In addition to a seed treatment, you can boost early-season zinc levels in a starter fertilizer application.
+You can also tank mix zinc products with a postemergence herbicide application to address substantial crop needs from V5 to V8.

-Look at different micronutrient options and choose formulations that are more efficient for plant uptake.
-A micronutrient option such as MAX-IN® Zinc with CornSorb® technology is a foliar option that increases droplet spread, droplet coverage and humectancy for increased movement of nutrients through the leaf cuticle to internal leaf structures.
-That means more zinc gets into the plant.
+When considering your micronutrient options, look for formulations that are more efficient for plant uptake.
+MAX-IN® Zinc, for example, is a foliar option made with CornSorb® technology, which increases droplet spread, coverage and humectancy to help get more nutrients through the leaf cuticle to internal leaf structures.

 Next, I would look at manganese levels in corn.
 Manganese is an essential micronutrient for photosynthesis.
-The corn plant maximizes photosynthesis from V9 to V15, making it an ideal time for a manganese application.
-Manganese is typically tied up in the soil, so one of the best ways to get it into the plant is via a foliar application.
-MAX-IN Ultra ZMB® is an effective product that supplies zinc, manganese and boron, which are vital for plant health and vigorous growth.
+The corn plant begins to maximize photosynthesis from V9 to V15, making it an ideal time for a manganese application.
+Manganese is typically tied up in the soil, so one of the best ways to get it into the plant at this time is via a foliar application.
+MAX-IN Ultra ZMB® is an effective product that supplies zinc, manganese and some boron, which are vital for plant health and vigorous growth.

-Boron is another micronutrient I recommend looking at in corn.
+Boron is another micronutrient I recommend keeping a close eye on in corn.
 One of boron’s jobs is to help transfer carbohydrates in the plant.
-Around tassel time, a plant’s stalks and leaves lose boron as it is remobilized to the ear silk and to the tassel.
-This means that plants may not be able to transfer carbohydrates effectively to the newly developing kernels as efficiently ahead of pollination.
-MAX-IN® Boron is a foliar plant nutrition product option that can help replenish boron levels in the leaves.
+Around tassel time, a plant’s stalks and leaves lose boron as it is remobilized to the ear silk and tassel.
+This means plants may not be able to transfer carbohydrates effectively to the newly developing kernels as efficiently ahead of pollination.
+MAX-IN Boron is a foliar plant nutrition product option that can help replenish boron levels in the leaves.
 It’s formulated with a patented adjuvant for maximum nutrient efficacy and is compatible with other crop protection products.

 Similar to corn, sufficient amounts of manganese are needed in soybeans to maximize photosynthesis.
 Timing a manganese application between R1 and R4 will help ensure plants have enough of the nutrient to help put on flowers and fill pods.
 Taking a tissue sample during these times will allow you to assess the needs of hidden micronutrient hunger.
 Remember that manganese makes the entire photosynthetic process more efficient.
 MAX-IN Ultra Manganese is a foliar product that includes CornSorb technology to increase plant uptake and nutrient availability.